hphelion/documentation/commercial/GA1/CarrierGrade/UseCases/TasksforUsers/Instances/carrier-grade.managing.instances.ipaddress.md

 2. Click the **Instances** link on the **Project** dashboard **Compute** panel.

-3. For the network you want to disassociate the IP address, click **More &gt; Disassociate Floating IP**.
+3. For the network you want to disassociate the IP address, click the arrow icon in the **Actions** menu and select **Disassociate Floating IP**.

 4. In the confirmation screen, click **Disassociate Floating IP**.